SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 The design allows for small clouds (with CPUs with 16 Threads, 64GiB RAM compute hosts) to offer all flavors.

-Note that we Flavors with fixed size root disks have all moved to Recommended in version 3 of the standard.
+Note that the flavors with fixed size root disks have all moved to Recommended in version 3 of the standard.
 This means that they are not a certification requirement any longer, but we still recommend implementing these for backwards compatibility reasons.
 Disks types are not specified (and expected to be n or h typically).

 However, two flavors with SSD+ root disks have been added in v3, as defined in